Gagne’s 9 Events of Instruction

 - Utilize ice breaker activities, current news and events, case studies, YouTube videos, and so on.
 The object is to quickly grab student attention and interest in the topic.

-- Utilize technologies such as clickers, Live Question Tool, polls, and surveys to ask leading questions prior to lecture, survey opinion, or gain a response to a controversial question.
+- Utilize technologies such as clickers, and surveys to ask leading questions prior to lecture, survey opinion, or gain a response to a controversial question.

 - Show brief picture slideshows using Flickr, videos using YouTube, or excerpts from podcasts and videocasts that are evocative or will grab student attention.